New Cisco CCNA Cyber Ops : Are You Ready for Security Analysis ?

 Cisco is introducing a new $ 10 Million Global Cybersecurity Scholarship program and enhancing its security certification portfolio.
 Cisco will invest $10 million over a two-year period, to establish a scholarship program with the specific goal of increasing the cybersecurity talent pool.
 Through the program, Cisco will offer training, mentoring, and certification aligned with the Security Operations Center Analyst role.

-Additionally, Cisco will be working with a comprehensive variety of organizations to leverage this scholarship as a platform to spur career interest and jump-start their employees’ careers in cybersecurity.
+Additionally, Cisco will be working with a comprehensive variety of organizations to leverage this scholarship as a platform to spur career interest and jump-start their employees’ careers in information security.
 This includes diversity organizations, veterans’ groups, and early-in-career audiences.
 By launching this new scholarship program, Cisco is playing a significant leadership role, helping the industry meet the current and future challenges of network security.
 In fact, Cisco is offering a practical and valuable solution to address the global shortage of highly-trained IT security experts.

 Observing the demand for a newly-skilled cybersecurity professional, Cisco is introducing a new CCNA, i.e. CCNA Cyber Ops.